mithrandi/clj-amp/README.md

 There are three ways to define a new argument type:

-1. Using the `clj-amp.argument/defargument`; this is the preferred way in most cases.
+1. Using `clj-amp.argument/defargument`; this is the preferred way in most cases.

    `defargument` takes a type keyword and a Gloss codec used to encode/decode